bitcoin-s/bitcoin-s/docs/contributing.md

 ### CI

-Bitcoin-S uses Travis to run tests and deploy library and website builds.
+Bitcoin-S uses Github Actions to run tests and deploy library and website builds.
 Generally speaking CI has to pass for a PR to get merged.
 If you make documentation/website only changes, you can start your PR title with `Docs:`.
 This skips running tests on CI.

-#### My CI isn't running!
-Travis CI has a conservative policy when it comes to crypto projects.
-They do not allow new contributors to create new CI runs.
-They believe you are crypto mining.

-You can detect if travis thinks you are abusing their resources by looking a [this link](https://travis-ci.org/bitcoin-s/bitcoin-s/requests).

-If your PR says `Abuse Detected` next to it, that means you need to email travis saying you are just trying to contribute to bitcoin-s and are not attempting to mine cryptocurrency.
-For more information on travis users having this same problem see [this link](https://travis-ci.community/t/abuse-detected-for-my-prs-and-some-commits/6124).